Learn how to make DIY fabric pumpkins! A quick, easy and affordable project for fall.

-Are you looking for a quick and easy fall project?
-Have you always wanted to learn how to make fabric pumpkins?
 Well, you're in luck!
 I've got a super easy tutorial that will show you how to make DIY fabric pumpkins in just a few easy steps.
+No sewing machine is required!

 SUPPLIES NEEDED TO MAKE DIY FABRIC PUMPKINS

-- Large round object for tracing
+- Large round object for tracing (these will be your pumpkin patterns)

 - Pen or chalk for tracing